-Step 1: Run an antivirus or malware remover to get rid of the encryption virus
+Step 1: Run an antivirus or malware remover to get rid of the encrypting virus

 Removing the malware is an important first step to deal with this problem.
-Many reliable programs will do in this case.
-However, not every antivirus program will do the job.
-Some are not designed to remove the type of malware that encrypts files.
-It is recommended that you verify the malware removal program you intend to use can effectively remove the virus.
-You can do this either by perusing the website for that program or, by directly contacting that company’s customer support and inquiring with a representative.
+Many reliable programs will work in this case, but not every antivirus program is designed to remove the type of malware that encrypts files.
+You can verify the effectiveness of the malware removal program by searching its website or contacting customer support.

 Again, you should be doing everything you can to avoid paying a ransom.
 Your next step is going to be to try a ransomware decryption tool.
-Note, however, that there is no guarantee that there will be a ransomware decryption tool that will work with your specific malware.
-This is because you may have a variant that has yet to be cracked.
+Unfortunately, there is no guarantee that there will be a ransomware decryption tool that works with the ransomware infecting your system.
+You may have a variant that has yet to be cracked

-You have a few options even here.
-First, we suggest you click here and use the No More Ransom Crypto Sheriff.
-This is the site’s tool to assess what type of ransomware you have and whether a decryptor currently exists to help decrypt your files.
+First, we suggest you use the No More Ransom Crypto Sheriff tool to assess what type of ransomware you have and whether a decryptor currently exists to help decrypt your files.
 It works like this: